What Is DNS Over HTTPS?

 Google and Mozilla are already testing DNS over HTTPS in Google Chrome and Mozilla Firefox.
 On November 17, 2019, Microsoft announced it would be adopting DNS over HTTPS in the Windows networking stack.
 This will ensure every application on Windows will get the benefits of DNS over HTTPS without being explicitly coded to support it.

 Google says it will enable DoH by default for 1% of users starting in Chrome 79, expected for release on December 10, 2019.
-When that version is released, you’ll also be able to go to chrome://flags/#dns-over-https to enable it.
+When that version is released, you’ll also be able to go to

 Mozilla says it will enable DNS over HTTPS for everyone in 2019.
 In the current stable version of Firefox today, you can head to menu > Options > General, scroll down, and click “Settings” under Network Settings to find this option.
 Activate “Enable DNS over HTTPS.”